vicentevieytes/merkle-tree/README.md

 ![license](https://img.shields.io/github/license/vicentevieytes/merkle-tree)

-# merkle-tree
+# Merkle Tree
-Rust implementation of a Merkle Tree data structure.
+Rust library implementing a Merkle Tree data structure.

 A Merkle Tree is a data strucuture which provides efficient integrity verification for some stream of data.
 The data is divided into N blocks and a cryptographic hash hash_N for each block is computed, these are the "leaves" of tree.